 Rationing highlighted a divide between countryside and urban people.
 Those with more land available to them could keep chickens and other small animals that would provide them with extra food on top of their allotted rations.
 Elsewhere, in towns and cities, those living in built-up environments had much less opportunity afforded to them.

 On a personal note, my grandmother was born in Bethnal Green in 1932 and was only seven when the war broke out.
 She recalled that her family had little money and often could not afford their allotted rations, debunking the myth that rations ensured food for all.
 She was later evacuated to Stoke-on-Trent, with her siblings and mother, and she was often put to work on a farm.
 It was the first time she had ever seen a cow and she loved green open spaces, of a kind she had never experienced before.
 The farmer allowed her family extra eggs and milk where possible, which dramatically improved their diets, although still not to the level they would have wished for.

 Rationing remained in effect until the early 1950s.
 Meat was the last item to be derationed and rationing ended completely in 1954, nine years after the war ended.
 The UK was the last country involved in the war to stop rationing food.

-One suggested reason for the continuation of rationing was a withdrawal of financial support from America, which meant Britain still could not afford to import the same amounts of food that it had done pre-war.
+One suggested reason for the continuation of rationing was a withdrawal of financial support from America, which meant Britain still could not afford to import the same amounts of food that it had done before the war.

 Another reason is that many felt spare food would be better directed to people across Europe who were in dire need of help.
 Holland, Belgium, Germany, and Denmark had all been reduced to starvation during the war and millions of people had been displaced or lost their homes entirely.
 Whilst imports of meat, butter and cheese from New Zealand and Australia, and fresh dairy produce from Ireland, eased some of the burden on UK diets, it was felt that the people of Europe needed it more.